TheTeasel/Blamer/README.md

 * /
 ```

+You can find a list of all supported languages there: https://github.com/TheTeasel/Blamer/wiki/Supported-languages

 # Configuration
 Blamer is shipped with a configuration file to help during comment extraction.
 This file contains the regex that will be used to extract comments for specified files extensions.
 By default, Blamer is expecting multi-line comments to start with `/*` and to end with `*/` and single-line comments to start with `//`.
 There is, however, another configuration for Python files to use `'''` for multi-line comments and `#` for single-line comments.